scala/scala-lang/blog/_posts/2026-04-06-last-mile-towards-sbt2.md

 - On March 26, we released [sbt 2.0.0-RC10](https://eed3si9n.com/sbt-2.0.0-RC10), kicking off the last mile process.
 - On April 7, we released [sbt 2.0.0-RC11](https://eed3si9n.com/sbt-2.0.0-RC11).

-**Next steps**: Please try using [the lastest RC](https://github.com/sbt/sbt/releases) on your projects, and check out the newly updated documentation.
+**Next steps**: Please try using [the latest RC](https://github.com/sbt/sbt/releases) on your projects, and check out the newly updated documentation.
 If you find bugs or missing documentation, please let us know by creating [an issue on GitHub](https://github.com/sbt/sbt/issues).

 We will likely release a few more release candidates, but if no critical bugs are found, we will graduate one of them to the final release.
 So when is sbt 2 coming out?
 Depending on the bugs we discover, I think it would be in the order of `n * 2` weeks, where `n` is 2, 3, 4...